gsilva00/FSI-Project/CTF8.md

 > Note: The `-m 400` flag specifies the hash type (PHPass), the `-a 0` flag specifies the attack mode (dictionary attack), and the `-o cracked.txt` flag specifies the output file for the cracked password.
 >
-> Note 2: The origin of the `rockyou` wordlist is from a data breach on a company with the same name, in 2009, which consisted of a series of terrible security practices, such as storing passwords in plaintext, sending them in plaintext for password recovery, having a system that is vulnerable to 10-year-old SQL injection vulnerabilities, and many more, resulting in the breach of 32 million accounts, totaling 14.3 million unique passwords.
+> Note 2: The origin of the `rockyou` wordlist is from a data breach on a company of the same name, in 2009, which consisted of a series of terrible security practices, such as storing passwords in plaintext, sending them in also plaintext for password recovery, having a system that is vulnerable to 10-year-old SQL injection vulnerabilities, and many more, resulting in the breach of 32 million accounts, totaling 14.3 million unique passwords, which make up the `rockyou` wordlist.

-> After the attack finished, we got an output containing a lot of interesting information, including hardware information, the time it took to crack the hash, the number of hashes processed per second, the size of the dictionary/wordlist, how far the wordlist was processed until the password was found, and many more:
+After the hashcat decryption finished, we got an output containing a lot of interesting information, including hardware information, the time it took to crack the hash, the number of hashes processed per second, the size of the dictionary/wordlist, how far the wordlist was processed until the password was found, and many more:

 ![Hashcat output](images/CTF8/hashcat_output.png)

+---

 Therefore, we can conclude that storing a password hash does not make it impossible to recover the original password, given that we are able to crack hashes using methods such as dictionary attacks.